 The Aero 15 has a smooth matte black finish on the lid and interior, with a subtle new pattern towards the bottom.
 Overall build quality feels excellent as it’s mostly aluminum, and there aren’t any sharp corners or edges, but these are all plastic.
 The laptop alone weighs just over 4.4 pounds.

 The new 2021 model has the exact dimensions as the last generation, so just 2 centimeters thick and fairly portable considering the specs inside.
 It’s easy to open up with one finger as it feels well balanced, and it sits fine on your laptop.

 The screen flex wasn’t too bad, and the hinges felt pretty sturdy, though the screen did have some wobble.
 The keyboard flex was on the lower side, and the chassis felt quite solid.
 The Aero logo on the back is white and the OLED panel doesn’t have a backlight.

-The power button is separate from the keyboard and above it in the centre, and there appeared to be some small air vents back.
+The power button is separate from the keyboard and above it in the center, and there appeared to be some small air vents back.

 The Aero 15 comes with a beautiful 15.6 inches 4K 60 hertz AMOLED display, which significantly upgrades to the brightness, high contrast rat, io and supports a higher color gamut.
 But there are also 1080P high refresh rate options for gamers.

 However, the display is phenomenal in terms of its quality, and it has the X-Right calibration, and Pantone certified.
 The viewing angles of this laptop are superb, and it’s undoubtedly worth a look.